apache/shardingsphere-on-cloud/docs/content/operation-guide/cloudformation-multi-az/_index.en.md

 After filling in the corresponding parameters, click Next.

-3. Configure 'stack' related parameters according to your actual situation.
+3. Configure 'stack' related parameters according to your context.

 ![](../../../img/operation-guide/4-5.PNG)